House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Can you get burned from space heaters?

-Space heaters can do more damage than just cause fire.
-Even when they are working properly, they can cause severe damage in burns.
-That is why it’s essential to keep space heaters away from pets and children.
+Space heaters can do more damage than just cause a fire.
+Even when they are working properly, they can cause severe burns.
+That is why keeping space heaters away from pets and children is essential.

 (Larson Law Firm)